Merseyside PPE Hub rise to the challenge of protecting frontline staff and foodbanks

 And what they achieved was incredible:

-In addition to their work with local foodbanks, Merseyside PPE Hub supported the NPS Care diabetic eye screening service.
-NPS Care provides eye screening to over half a million people with diabetes in England assessing around 50,000 patients every month in 1,200 different locations.
+In addition to their work with local foodbanks, Merseyside PPE Hub supported the NEC Care diabetic eye screening service.
+NEC Care provides eye screening to over half a million people with diabetes in England assessing around 50,000 patients every month in 1,200 different locations.

 Merseyside PPE Hub provided Phil Rooney, Service Delivery Manager, with visors, masks and gloves.
 Not only did they provide this invaluable equipment, but when they were approached by us to manufacture over 120 camera breath shields two dedicated volunteers, Kev Barber and Emma Tansey, stepped up to the challenge protecting screeners and patients across England.

-As a token of our thanks for the incredible work from Merseyside PPE Hub, NPS contributed to the foodbanks that they have worked so hard to protect throughout this challenging time.
+As a token of our thanks for the incredible work from Merseyside PPE Hub, NEC contributed to the foodbanks that they have worked so hard to protect throughout this challenging time.